We had a family get together a couple of weeks ago.

 "How do you make money?"

-"I have a blog where I give away information for free, but then I also have a paid course that gets into much more detail on organic gardening, with a focus on how to grow a vegetable garden full of highly nutritious food."
+"I have a blog where I give away information for free, but then I also have an online course that gets into much more detail on organic gardening, with a focus on how to grow a vegetable garden full of highly nutritious food."

 Make sense to me, but I think it's quite a foreign concept to most people.